$PT$ Symmetric PINN for integrable nonlocal equations: Forward and inverse problems

 thus the loss function for the inverse problem of PDEs is given by

 For convenience, the IB value training points also can be regarded as part of the labeled training points.
 Therefore, the final loss function can be written as

-In contrast to the original PINNs, the optimization objective in PT-PINNs involves minimizing the loss function, which now includes the PT symmetry residual in addition to the PINNs loss function.
+In contrast to the original PINN, the optimization objective in PTS-PINN involves minimizing the loss function, which now includes the $PT$-symmetry residual in addition to the PINN loss function.
 This optimization process entails updating the weights and biases.
-To provide a comprehensive overview of the PT-PINNs methodology, we present a schematic diagram in Fig. 1.\\ {\centerline{ }}\\ {\centerline { \textbf{Figure 1.} (Color online) The PT-PINNs scheme solving the nonlocal equation.}}\\
+To provide a comprehensive overview of the PTS-PINN methodology, we present a schematic diagram in Fig. 1.\\ {\centerline{ }}\\ {\centerline { \textbf{Figure 1.} (Color online) The PTS-PINN scheme solving the nonlocal equation.}}\\